amitkabra59/Data-Science-Portfolio/Machine Learning/README.md

-These are the machine learning mini projects.
+These are the machine learning mini projects done during Udemy Certification.